tkanjanarux/Example-Student-Repository/Course-01-Communicating-Effectively-For-Success/Section-01-Getting-Started-And-Assessment/About-Me/README.md

 # About Me

-### This is where you will write, or copy your already written, About Me assignment.
+### This is where you will write your *About Me* assignment, or paste your already written assignment from the old repository.